johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

 nano ~/network-services/ddns/docker-compose.yml
 ```

-   Paste this into the .YML and replace the placeholders with your info:
+   Paste the following into this YAML and replace the placeholders with your info:

 ```
 version: "3.7"